 Internet is overall good with occasional outages.
 The upload speed is slow (too slow for uploading videos, but fine for photos and everyday communications).

-The assignment would suit a couple.
+The assignment would best suit a couple.
 It's great for a single, too, as long as you like the quiet life, are content to be alone much of the time and don't require entertainment.
-A group would need to be willing to 'rough' it for the accommodation, i.e. bring your own tent or sleep on the floor in the house.
+If you're a group, you would need to be willing to 'rough' it for the accommodation, i.e. bring your own tent or sleep on the floor in the house.

-If you travel with a dog, that should work out fine, as long as he stays outside (there's a sheltered shady verandah) and doesn't harangue my cats.
+If you travel with a dog, that should work out fine, as long as he stays outside and doesn't harangue my cats.
 My own dogs are companionable with other dogs if I introduce them.

 Please don't apply if you dislike, or are allergic to, cats or dogs.